-Every progressive brand aspires to have more self-service.
-Few implement self-service successfully.
+What is self-service?
+It is something every progressive brand aspires to have more of.
+Few implement it successfully.
 Self-service is a new tool to optimize a company’s workforce by removing transactions from the system.
-All industries are looking at self-service as a strategy of the future.
+All industries are looking at it as a strategy of the future.

 Hospitals, airlines, and hotels are installing kiosks to self check-in while grocery stores and taxi companies are implementing self-service check out with digital payment products.
 The list goes on and on.
 What differentiates a successful use of self-service as a building block of innovation from a failed implementation that adds more effort for the customer that leaves him/her angry and frustrated?

 It enables customers to meet all their needs by themselves.
 If users can do only some of the steps of the whole process alone then self-service adds costs to the business, and complexity and effort to the experience.
 For example, if a customer can print his/her food voucher when there is a delay, but cannot rebook (i.e. still needs to call customer service) then all the brand has accomplished is to add steps for the customer to get the same value he/she could have done before with ONLY a phone call.

 Another thing to be aware of is what type of labor is optimized and what labor is part of the self-service solution.
 The business case might not work if the solution requires incremental (and expensive) IT resources while removing existing (and cheaper) unskilled resources.
 As Matthew Dixon says in The Effortless Experience : “[t]he challenge is not in getting today’s customer to try self-service.
 The challenge lies in getting today’s customer to avoid channel switching from self-service to a live phone call… the self-service battle isn’t about getting customers to go, it’s about getting them to stay.”
 It is important to launch the solution that solves all the needs of the customer before launching a technology solution to avoid getting the wrong results.